MahdisMasoumi/MindfulRainbow/README.md

-# 🌈 MindfulRainbow is an interactive mental wellness tracking application designed to empower users in their emotional and psychological well-being journey.
+# 🌈 MindfulRainbow

+**MindfulRainbow** is an interactive mental wellness tracking application designed to empower users in their emotional and psychological well-being journey.
 The app provides tools for monitoring mood trends, setting and tracking personal goals, and logging therapy sessions — all wrapped in a vibrant, calming, rainbow-themed interface.

 ✨ Key Features